 Castle Crag had been on my Travel Listography for years!

-10 miles south of the insanely popular Mount Shasta, lies the stunning granite formations.
+Ten miles south of the insanely popular Mount Shasta lies the stunning granite formations.
 Castle Crag is over 170 million years old.

 We arrived after a 6 or so hour drive.
-I made my way around the entire campground, and choose a site on the Upper Loop.
+I made my way around the entire campground and chose a site on the Upper Loop.
 Nice and quiet.